ModischFabrications/CutSolver/README.md

 as ideally all requests have their own thread and a (by comparison) short calculation time.
 This makes a queue useless.
 The same argumentation also holds true for a result-buffer.

+## Contributing
+Make sure to execute `pipenv lock --requirements > requirements.txt` when updating "Pipfile".

+Rebuild the docker image with `docker-compose up --build` and check uncompressed image size with `docker-compose images`.

 ## Dependencies
 *Everything should be handled by Docker*